Detection of Synthetic Face Images: Accuracy, Robustness, Generalization: Methodology and Experimental Results

 \subsection{Adversarial attacks}

 In this section, we study the vulnerability of our detector to adversarial attacks.
 An adversarial attack means performing a hardly perceptible modification of an image (residue) that causes a change in classification of the detector, i.e., a synthetic image is classified as real.
 First, we find the adversarial residua for a given image.
-We use the simple fast gradient sign method (FGSM)~\cite{Goodfellow-ICLR-2015}.
+We use the fast gradient sign method (FGSM)~\cite{Goodfellow-ICLR-2015}.
 The adversarial residuum is then an image of the same size as the input receptive field of the model that contains signs of the gradient of the output class score with respect to the input pixel intensities in each channel.
 This is easily calculated by backpropagation without any optimization.

 We tested the attacks on three different architectures of detectors: ResNET-50~\cite{Resnet}, Xception~\cite{xception}, ViT-tiny~\cite{vit-tiny}, which we trained on our training set RV5.1.
-Two of the models is of perfect 100\% accuracy on the test set, ViT-tiny achieved 83\%.
+All models achieved a perfect 100\% accuracy on the test set.

-The resulting residua are shown in Figs.~\ref{fig:residua_comp} and~\ref{fig:residua}.
+The resulting residua are shown in Fig.~\ref{tab:adversarial_attack_cross_model}.
 The residua are scaled up multiple times in the figures, otherwise the pattern would not be visible.
 All these residua scaled by strength $\epsilon$ if summed with the original images will switch the classification of the corresponding detector to ``real".
-Residua for different models appear different and the pattern is visibly influenced by the structure of the original image, as seen in Fig.~\ref{fig:residua}.
+Residua for different models appear different and the pattern is visibly influenced by the structure of the original image, as seen in Fig.~\ref{tab:adversarial_attack_cross_model}.

-We then tested whether the residua found for a specific image and a specific detector act adversarially on another image for the same or a different detector model.
-We measured the success of attacks by the confusion rate, which depicts a percentage of test cases when the model switched the classification due to the attack from ``fake'' to ``real'' over the number of ``fake'' decisions prior to the attack.
+We measured the success of attacks by the \emph{confusion rate}, which depicts a percentage of test cases when the model switched the classification due to the attack from ``fake'' to ``real'' over the number of ``fake'' decisions prior to the attack.

-First, we performed the cross-sample test, where the adversarial residua are found for a given image and are tested also on different images.
-This was done for the three models separately.
-The confusion rates for increasing strength of the residua $\epsilon$ are presented in Tab.~\ref{tab:advers_cross-sample}.
-Cross-sample attacks are seen to work and are more successful with greater strength $\epsilon$.
-We show this experiment as an interesting insight, although this scenario is not so relevant practically, since an attacker would prepare an optimum residue right for his fake image.